-WakeHealth.edu/WFIRM About Wake Forest Institute for Regenerative Medicine: The Wake Forest Institute for Regenerative Medicine is recognized as an international leader in translating scientific discovery into clinical therapies, with many world firsts, including the development and implantation of the first engineered organ in a patient.
+About Wake Forest Institute for Regenerative Medicine: The Wake Forest Institute for Regenerative Medicine is recognized as an international leader in translating scientific discovery into clinical therapies, with many world firsts, including the development and implantation of the first engineered organ in a patient.
 Over 400 people at the institute, the largest in the world, work on more than 40 different tissues and organs.
 A number of the basic principles of tissue engineering and regenerative medicine were first developed at the institute.
-WFIRM researchers have successfully engineered replacement tissues and organs in all four categories - flat structures, tubular tissues, hollow organs and solid organs - and 14 different applications of cell/tissue therapy technologies, such as skin, urethras, cartilage, bladders, muscle, kidney, and vaginal organs, have been successfully used in human patients.
+WFIRM researchers have successfully engineered replacement tissues and organs in all four categories - flat structures, tubular tissues, hollow organs and solid organs - and 15 different applications of cell/tissue therapy technologies, such as skin, urethras, cartilage, bladders, muscle, kidney, and vaginal organs, have been successfully used in human patients.
 The institute, which is part of Wake Forest University, is located in the Innovation Quarter in downtown Winston-Salem, NC, and is driven by the urgent needs of patients.
 The institute is making a global difference in regenerative medicine through collaborations with over 400 entities and institutions worldwide, through its government, academic and industry partnerships, its start-up entities, and through major initiatives in breakthrough technologies, such as tissue engineering, cell therapies, diagnostics, drug discovery, biomanufacturing, nanotechnology, gene editing and 3D printing.

 View our Privacy Policy for more information.
-Please do not respond directly to this email. © 2021 Wake Forest Baptist Medical Center.
+Please do not respond directly to this email.

+© 2022 WFIRM/Wake Forest School of Medicine.
 All rights reserved.
-Wake Forest Baptist Medical Center, Medical Center Boulevard, Winston-Salem, NC 27157 This email was sent to << Email Address>> why did I get this? unsubscribe from this list update subscription preferences Wake Forest Institute for Regenerative Medicine · Medical Center Boulevard · Winston Salem, NC 27157 · USA Subscribe Past Issues Translate ▼ RSS